pachyderm/pachyderm/doc/docs/2.1.x/concepts/pipeline-concepts/job.md

 - The `pachctl list job` command returns list of all global jobs.
 This command is detailed in [this section of Global ID](../../advanced-concepts/globalID/#list-all-global-commits-and-global-jobs).

-- The `pachctl list job <jobID>` commands returns the list of all jobs sharing the same `<jobID>`.
+- The `pachctl list job <jobID>` command returns the list of all jobs sharing the same `<jobID>`.
 This command is detailed in [this section of Global ID](../../advanced-concepts/globalID/#list-all-commits-and-jobs-with-a-global-id).

 - Note that you can also track your jobs downstream as they complete by running `pachctl wait job <jobID>`.